Lebanon national football team: FIFA Arab Cup

 Lebanon have taken part in all iterations of the Arab Cup, except the 1985 and 1992 editions.
 They hosted the inaugural edition in 1963, in a group containing Tunisia, Syria, Kuwait, and Jordan.
 After beating Kuwait 6–0 through a hat-trick by Mardik Tchaparian, Lebanon lost 3–2 to Syria, before winning 5–0 against Jordan.
 In a decisive match against Tunisia, Muhieddine Itani scored an own goal, and Lebanon lost 1–0, finishing third.

 Lebanon finished in fourth place in the subsequent two editions (1964 and 1966); ever since, they have failed to pass the group stage.

 WAFF Championship

-Bar the 2008 and 2010 editions, Lebanon have participated in every WAFF Championship; however, they have failed to qualify past the group stage on all occasions.
+Bar the 2008 and 2010 editions, Lebanon have participated in every WAFF Championship; they have failed to qualify past the group stage on all occasions.
 Their first participation in the WAFF Championship was in 2000, at the inaugural edition.
 Drawn with Iraq, hosts Jordan, and Kyrgyzstan, Lebanon finished third in their group with one win, one draw, and one loss.